Introduction

 5. Attention Deficit Hyperactive Disorder (ADHD).

-5. Addictive Behavior and Dopamine Dysregulation
+5. Addictive Behaviour and Dopamine Dysregulation

-One of the most dangerous and often overlooked effects of too much screen time is the development of addictive behavior and disruption in the brain’s dopamine regulation — the chemical responsible for pleasure, motivation, and reward.
+One of the most dangerous and often overlooked effects of too much screen time is the development of addictive behavior and disruption in the brain’s dopamine regulation the chemical responsible for pleasure, motivation, and reward.

 6. WHO Criteria for Screen Time